y-scope/fluent-bit-clp/plugins/out_clp_s3/README.md

 The following options must be configured in [fluent-bit.conf](fluent-bit.conf)
 - `id`: Name of output
 - `path`: Directory for output
 - `file`: File name prefix.
-Plugin will generate many files and append a timestamp
+Plugin will generate many files and append a timestamp.
 - `use_single_key`: Output the value corresponding to this key, instead of the whole Fluent Bit record.
 It is recommended to set this to true.
 A Fluent Bit record is a JSON-like object, and while CLP can parse JSON into IR it is not recommended.
 Key is set with `single_key` and